 Cisco requires applicants to certify that the chairperson or at least one officer of the organization's Board of Directors has reviewed the grant proposal and that the organization's board is aware of the application and supports its submission.
 Cisco also requires applicants to certify the accuracy of the proposal and to confirm that the organization complies with the policies stated on this web site.

 All applicants are subject to reviews of their representations in their grant applications, their compliance with the policies stated above, and, if applicable, their adherence to the terms of the grant contract.
 If such a review reveals significant inaccuracies or violations of the policies stated above, or if an organization does not cooperate with the review, the organization may be required to return any granted assets and forfeit future funding eligibility.

 Grantee organizations are required to sign a donation agreement electronically before donations can be delivered.

-We look for grant proposals in which concrete measures of success can be used to assess performance.
-Organizations that receive funding will be required to use our online grant platform to customize performance metrics for their project and measure their progress over the life of the grant award.
+Cisco looks for grant proposals in which concrete measures of success can be used to assess performance.
+Organizations that receive a product grant will be required to report back on their project over the life of the grant by means of online surveys.
 Meaningful participation in this process is a requirement for continued funding eligibility.

 In addition, organizations must adhere to Cisco policies related to non-discrimination, religious proselytizing, non-support of violence and terrorism, advocacy, lobbying, and other political activities and other areas listed in Grant Giving Policies.